sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/J._jolly/mAnava-dharmashAstram.md

 The Mânava Dharmaśâstra or Manu-smriti has been edited twice in Europe, and a great many times in India.
 Nevertheless, a new critical edition of the most authoritative Sanskrit lawbook of India, which is at the same time one of the most widely read works in the whole range of ancient Indian literature, has been universally considered as a desideratum long since.
 The two European editions, Sir G. C. Haughton's published in 1825, and Loiseleur Deslong- champs's published in 1830, though very creditable productions in their own time, belong to a bygone period of Sanskrit studies and have long been out of print, while the numerous Indian editions are on the whole nothing but reprints from the two earliest Calcutta editions, published in 1813 and 1830.

 The present attempt to supply this want was first under- taken nearly ten years ago, and was called forth by the recovery of the early Commentaries which has furnished an entirely new basis for the study of the Manu-smriti.
-Under the title of [Manutîkâsamgraha](# " Fasciculus I., Bibliotheca Indica, New.
-Series No. 556, Calcutta 1885; Fasciculus II., Bibliotheca Indica, New Series No. 584, Calcutta 1886.
-2005822") ), I have begun to publish Selections from the Commentaries of Medhâtithi, Govindarâja, Nârâyaṇa-Sarvajña, Râghavânanda, Nandana and an anonymous Kashmirian Commentary, and I may be allowed. to refer to that work for evidence of the correctness of many among the readings adopted in the present text or quoted in the Notes.
+Under the title of Manutîkâsamgraha[^1] ), I have begun to publish Selections from the Commentaries of Medhâtithi, Govindarâja, Nârâyaṇa-Sarvajña, Râghavânanda, Nandana and an anonymous Kashmirian Commentary, and I may be allowed. to refer to that work for evidence of the correctness of many among the readings adopted in the present text or quoted in the Notes.
 I will now proceed to a statement of the materials used for the subjoined edition, beginning with a description of the MSS. in which the Commentaries are contained.
 All MSS. are written in the Devanâgarî character, when not otherwise stated.

+[^1]: " Fasciculus I., Bibliotheca Indica, New.
+Series No. 556, Calcutta 1885; Fasciculus II., Bibliotheca Indica, New Series No. 584, Calcutta 1886.
+2005822"

 **I. Medhâtithi's Commentary.**

 This work, called Manubhâshya, is undoubtedly the earliest Com- mentary of all.
-Its composition is referred to the ninth century by Professor [Bühler](# "See p.
-CXXII of the Introduction to his translation of Manu, just published in the Sacred Books of the East.").)
+Its composition is referred to the ninth century by Professor Bühler[^2].)
 I have been able to use nine Mss. which differ considerably inter se.

+[^2]: "See p.
+CXXII of the Introduction to his translation of Manu, just published in the Sacred Books of the East."

 1. M¹. (designed as No. V. in the Notes to Haughton's edition of Manu), an old India Office Ms. from Colebrooke's collection, in two volumes, Nos.
-1551-1552, dated Samvat 1648 A. D. [1591](# "See ibid., p.
-CXXVI."))
-This is a valuable though faulty MS. as far as it goes, but it contains a number of extensive lacunae in divers places, especially in chapters VIII., IX.
+1551-1552, dated Samvat 1648 A. D. 1591[^3]) This is a valuable though faulty MS. as far as it goes, but it contains a number of extensive lacunae in divers places, especially in chapters VIII., IX.

+[^3]: "See ibid., p.
+CXXVI."

 2. M.2, a valuable old MS. in one large volume, from the late Professor Haug's collection, now in the R. Library, Munich.
 It is dated Samvat 1711 = A. D. 1654/55 and agrees very closely with M.¹, in clerical errors even.
 Chapters VII.
 X. are entirely wanting in this MS.